 Can I use castor oil for beard growth?

 This article aims to answer the question.
-We’ll be looking at the science, possible mechanisms, and anecdotal evidence of how – and what type – of castor oil could be used for face to grow thicker facial hair.
+We’ll be looking at the science, possible mechanisms, and anecdotal evidence of how – and what type – of castor oil could be used for the face in order to grow thicker beards naturally.

 So let’s get to it: